Non lucrative visa Spain

 How to obtain a Non-Lucrative residence Visa to live in Spain

 Non EU nationals looking to reside in Spain for more than 90 days require a visa for entry into Spain.
-The non-lucrative residence visa allows you to reside in Spain, but does not permit a professional activity nor employment.
-If they want to spend more than half a year in Spain, a non-lucrative visa is a good option to formalize their residence.
+The Spanish non-lucrative residence allows you to reside in Spain, but does not permit a professional activity nor employment.
+If you want to spend more than half a year in Spain, a non-lucrative visa is a good option to formalize their residence.
 The non-lucrative visa is one type of Spanish residence permit.

 Spain is a country that stands out for its quality of life for expats, holding an outstanding position in global rankings, especially concerning customs and family life.
 Obtaining Spanish residency will bring a range of benefits, including free access to 26 European countries in the Schengen area.